CMLL 67th Anniversary Show: Storylines

 The event featured five professional wrestling matches with different wrestlers involved in pre-existing scripted feuds, plots and storylines.
 Wrestlers were portrayed as either heels (referred to as rudos in Mexico, those that portray the "bad guys") or faces (técnicos in Mexico, the "good guy" characters) as they followed a series of tension-building events, which culminated in a wrestling match or series of matches.

 The focal point of the 67th anniversary was the third ever Leyenda de Plata ("Silver Legend") tournament held in honor of lucha libre legend El Santo and is one of CMLL's most important annual tournaments.
 The 2000 Leyenda de Plata tournament started one week prior to the anniversary show with a 16-man torneo cibernetico elimination match to determine who would meet in the semi-finals at the 67th Anniversary Show.
 The semi-finalists were Dr. Wagner Jr. and Negro Casas, outlasting Antifaz del Norte, Atlantis, Astro Rey Jr., Black Warrior, Blue Panther, El Felino, Fuerza Guerrera, Olímpico, Rey Bucanero, Safari, Satánico, Scorpio Jr., Tarzan Boy and Zumbido.

 Aftermath

 The finals of the Leyenda de Plata took place a week after the anniversary show and saw Casas defeat the previous year's winner El Hijo del Santo to win the tournament.

+Results

+Note: CMLL themselves list September 15th as the Anniversary show, which was headlined by a standard "Lucha Libre rules" six-man tag in which Los Hermanos Dinamita faced the team of El Boricua, Gran Markus Jr. and Pierroth Jr..
+This is possibly due to CMLL's policy of editing prominent Lucha Libre AAA Worldwide stars out of their own historic retrospectives, with Wagner Jr. himself having also been excised from recaps of Leyenda de Azul.